bergesinstitute/graf-method/book-4-unit-6.md

 *María ha corrido tres maratones.* (Maria has run three marathons.)

-#### 2. Una acción que empezó en el pasado y continúa en el presente
+#### 2. Una acción que empezó en el pasado y continúa en el presente (an action that started in the past and continues in the present)

 *He vivido en NYC por tres meses.* (I have lived in NYC for three months.)

 *He estado aquí todo el día.* (I have been here all day.)

-### Pretérito pluscuamperfecto/past perfect
+### Pretérito pluscuamperfecto / past perfect

-Igual que en inglés, usamos los tiempos compuestos en pasado para indicar que una acción ocurrió antes que otra:
+Igual que en inglés, usamos los tiempos compuestos en pasado para indicar que una acción ocurrió antes que otra.
+As in English, we use the compound past tenses to indicate that one action occurred before another.

 *Cuando ellos me ofrecieron la posición yo ya había aceptado otro trabajo.*
 (When they offered me the position I had already accepted another job.)